The-West-Scripts/The-West-Scripts.github.io/README.md

 ## Guide to managing scripts

 ### Hosting
 You can use [GitHub Pages](https://pages.github.com/) to host your userscript.
-You can then access the file using the following path: `https://the-west-wcripts.github.io/<REPO-NAME>/<FILE-NAME>`
+You can then access the file using the following path: `https://the-west-scripts.github.io/<REPO-NAME>/<FILE-NAME>`

-Make sure you select the master branch as a source for your GitHub Pages. `Settings->Options->GitHub Pages->Sorce->master`
+Make sure you select the master branch as a source for your GitHub Pages. `Settings->Options->GitHub Pages->Source->master`

 ### Contributions
 Everyone in the organisation has `Write` permissions by default to all repositories.
 It is a script owner's responsibility to decide whether or not he wants to keep it like that